 Employees in Brazil

-As stated in the Brazilian Labour Code, a person is considered an employee when they work under the direction of the employer, they receive a salary for their work, and they provide services for an employer on a regular basis.
-In addition, employees are unable to hire a subcontractor to complete their work.
+According to Brazilian employment regulations, a person is considered an employee when they work under the direction of the employer, they receive a salary for their work, and they provide services for an employer regularly.
+Additionally, employees are unable to hire a subcontractor to complete their work.

 Contracts